 Nashville Hotel Loan.
 On March 27, 2001, we, through wholly owned subsidiaries, entered into a \$275.0 million senior secured loan with Merrill Lynch Mortgage Lending, Inc. At the same time, we entered into a \$100.0 million mezzanine loan which was repaid in November 2003 with the proceeds of the outstanding senior notes (as defined below).
 The senior and mezzanine loan borrower and its member were subsidiaries formed for the purposes of owning and operating the Nashville hotel and entering into the loan transaction and are special-purpose entities whose activities are strictly limited.
 We fully consolidate these entities in our consolidated financial statements.
 The senior loan is secured by a first mortgage lien on the assets of Gaylord Opryland and is due in March 2004.
 At our option, the senior loan may be extended for two additional one-year terms to March 2006, subject to our Gaylord Opryland operations meeting certain financial ratios and other criteria.
-We have given notice to exercise our option to extend the loan until March 2005.
+We have exercised our option to extend the loan until March 2005.
 Amounts outstanding under the senior loan bear interest at one-month LIBOR plus 1.02%.
 The senior loan requires monthly principal payments of \$0.7 million in addition to monthly interest payments.
 The terms of the senior loan required us to purchase interest rate hedges in notional amounts equal to the outstanding balances of the senior loan in order to protect against adverse changes in one-month LIBOR.
 Pursuant to the senior loan agreement, we had purchased instruments that cap our exposure to one-month LIBOR at 7.5%.
-We used \$235.0 million of the proceeds from the senior loan and the mezzanine loan to refinance an existing interim loan incurred in 2000.
-The net proceeds from the senior loan and the mezzanine loan for the years ended December 31, 2003 and 2002, including amortization of deferred financing costs, were 4.2% and 4.5%, respectively.
+We used \$235.0 million of the proceeds from the senior loan and the mezzanine loan, after refinancing the existing interim loan to refinance an existing interim loan incurred in 2000.
+The net proceeds from the senior loan and the mezzanine loan, after refinancing the existing interim loan and paying required escrows and fees, were approximately \$97.6 million.
+The weighted average interest rates for the senior loan for the years ended December 31, 2003 and 2002, including amo